 Examples of AI augmentations are semi self-driving vehicles, AI Assistants like Siri, and writing correction software like Grammarly.
 These technologies are not designed to replace humans rather they are designed to augment us.

 With all that has happened this year, I feel more confident to say that 2023 is going to be a better year than 2020 for artificial intelligence stocks and 5G stocks.
 If anything the pandemic, in many ways, fast-tracked the adoption of numerous artificial intelligence technologies.

-The artificial intelligence market is one of those markets for growth-seeking investors who love to invest in dividend-paying stocks, along with the 5G market (It will come as no surprise that 5G Dividend Stocks are hot cakes come 2021).
+The artificial intelligence market is one of those markets for growth-seeking investors who love to invest in dividend-paying stocks.

 If you are looking to invest in artificial intelligence dividend stocks, here are 7 best AI dividend-paying stocks to consider: